Assistant Playworker Apprentice

 - Support children’s interest and development in mathematical learning including numbers, number patterns, counting, sorting and matching.

-- Support the assessment, planning, implementation and reviewing (the graduated approach) of each baby’s and young child's individual plan for their care and participation.
+- Support the graduated approach for the assessment, planning, implementation and reviewing of each baby’s and young child's individual plan for their care and participation.

 - Work in ways that value and respect the developmental needs and stages of babies and children.

-- Use feedback, mentoring and/or supervision to identify and support areas for development, goals and career opportunities.
+- Use feedback and mentoring or supervision to identify and support areas for development, goals and career opportunities.

 - Work co-operatively with colleagues, other professionals and agencies to meet the needs of babies and young children and enable them to progress.

-- Work alongside parents and/or carers and recognise their role in the baby’s/child’s health, well-being, learning and development.
+- Work alongside parents or carers and recognise their role in the baby or child’s health, well-being, learning and development.

-- Encourage parents and/or carers to take an active role in the baby’s/child’s care, play, learning and development.
+- Encourage parents or carers to take an active role in the baby's or child’s care, play, learning and development.

-- Demonstrate how to share information with parents/carers about the importance of healthy balanced diets, looking after teeth and being physically active.
+- Demonstrate how to share information with parents or carers about the importance of healthy, balanced and nutritious diets for their child, looking after teeth and being physically active.

 Working towards completing Level 2 Early Years Practitioner Apprenticeship Standard.
 Work based learning with regular teaching session with the Assessor.